preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 .. image:: clickable-3-new.png

-5. Click "
+5. Click "Create".

 4. Draw the inserted area to the right place in the graph.

 .. image:: clickable-4-new.png

 5. Adjust width and height for the area.
-(Point at an edge, and you can grab and draw the border.)
+(Point at an edge, and you can grab and draw the that edge.)

 5. Click "Save".